Include the Right Details in Correspondence

 Take Care of Your Vendors

-You must ensure that all your wedding vendors – photographers, band members, performers, caterers, videographers and the rest are well-fed.
+You must ensure that all your wedding vendors – the photographers, band members, performers, caterers, wedding videographers and the rest are well-fed.
 Make prior arrangements to avoid a situation where there is a shortage or a lot of confusion on this.
 It’s a good idea to ask them to help themselves and check on them too.

 Personalize Your Thank-You Cards

-It’s a good idea to not go for pre-printed cards with generic messages.
+It’s a good idea to not go for pre-printed wedding invitation cards with generic messages.
 Spend some time and effort in drafting personal responses on pretty stationery to your guests.
 It’ll be highly appreciated.
 You also want to ensure you don’t delay this for very long and send cards several months later.
 A couple of months works best in this situation.

 Greet All Your Guests